mkavulich/ccpp-doc/CCPPtechnical/source/ConfigBuildOptions.rst

 whole and for each physics :term:`group` as defined in the SDF(s), as well as for an API that the host model calls into from the (manually written) host model cap.
 At runtime, a single SDF is used to select the suite that will be executed in the run.
-This arrangement allows for efficient variable recall (which is done once for all physics :term:`scheme`\ s within each group of a suite), leads to a reduced memory footprint of the CCPP, and speeds up execution.
+This arrangement allows for efficient variable recall (which is done once for all physics :term:`schemes <scheme>` within each group of a suite), leads to a reduced memory footprint of the
+CCPP, and speeds up execution.

 .. _ccpp_static_build: